paulcorral93/osticket-prereqs/README.md

 </p>
 <p>
-25. From the “osTicket-Installation-Files” folder in the Virtual Machine.
+25. From the “osTicket-Installation-Files” folder in the Virtual Machine, we will extract/Unzip (php-7.3.8-nts-Win32-VC15-x86.zip)
 </p>
 <br />